-Chapter violations of these provisions will be heard by the Greek Judicial Board.
+Chapter violations of these provisions will be heard by the Office of Fraternity & Sorority Life.

 - Each chapter will identify at least one person (e.g. chapter officers, alumni advisors, etc.) who can be contacted 24 hours a day to handle emergency concerns.

-- The chapters must comply with the IFC, Panhellenic, and Pan-Hellenic constitutions and by-laws.
-In addition, they must adhere to IFC, Panhellenic, and Pan-Hellenic policies including, but not limited to, the following:
+- The chapters must comply with the CPC, IFC, MGC, NPHC constitutions and bylaws.
+In addition, they must adhere to CPC, IFC, MGC, and NPHC policies including, but not limited to, the following:

-Active chapter members must be students at Georgia College & State University.
+Active chapter members must be students at Georgia College.
 In order to participate in recreational sports and Greek Week, a member must be enrolled in six hours at the time of participation.

 The following criteria will be used either individually or separately to determine if an event is the responsibility of a chapter or chapters:

-- The IFC and Panhellenic Liability Management Policy, which includes an explicit prohibition against the possession, sale, or use of illegal drugs or controlled substances, among other things
+- CPC, IFC, and Panhellenic Liability Management Policy, which includes an explicit prohibition against the possession, sale, or use of illegal drugs or controlled substances, among other things

 - Dry Rush Policy